 MacBook Compatible SSD'sFrom the original white MacBooks and early MacBook Pro's through around 2012, a standard 2.5" SATA SSD was generally an easy upgrade.
 As with other Mac's, modules supplanted standard drive form factors, first with custom M.2 SATA and then as of 2014, custom pinout PCIe NVME SSD modules.
 Adapters are available to convert a standard M.2 SSD blade to Apple's custom pinouts.

 May Be SATA or PCIe Modules Depending On Model

-The compatible MacBook Air SDD timeline is most complex since, as the 1st Macs to feature solid-state storage has transitioned from 1.8" ATA-IDE to 1.8" SATA I, then II, then III, then onto custom-pinout M.2 SATA modules, to the more recent M.2 PCIe modules.
+The compatible MacBook Air SDD timeline is most complex.
+As the 1st Macs to feature solid-state storage, it has transitioned from 1.8" ATA-IDE to 1.8" SATA I, then II, then III, then onto custom-pinout M.2 SATA modules, to the more recent M.2 PCIe modules.

 iMac Compatible SSD'sWhite Plastic iMac's - both G5 and Intel used 3.5" SATA interface drives.
 Thick bodied Aluminum iMac's used full-size SATA drives as well.
 However with the ultra-Slim Aluminum iMac, Apple moved towards 2.5" laptop size SATA hard drives with (optionally) a custom SATA SSD module.
 We recommend complete iMac drive upgrade kits specific to your model with the proper tools and other things needed to complete the drive swap.